 return render_template('test_ai_accuracy.html', accuracy=accuracy, total=len(sessions))

-Create a New TemplateCreate a file called test_ai_accuracy.html
+Create a New TemplateCreate a file called test_ai_accuracy.html in your templates/ folder:

 <!DOCTYPE html>